-Nationally F Training Package: AHC Agriculture, Horticulture and Conservation and Land Management RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Develo oped Course Unit Value: 2 Units Prelimina 2 Units HSC Cou Duration: 2 years Qualification: AHC20116 Certif icate II in Agriculture Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: The qualification context as a job f Job roles may ir provides an entry-level occupational outcome in agriculture. enables individuals to select a livestock production or cropping ocus or, in the case of mixed farming enterprises, both. nclude Assistant animal attendant/stockperson, Assistant farm or ion worker or station labourer.
-Units Include: AHCWHS201 Participate in WHS Processes AHCWRK209 Participate in environmentally sustainable work practices AHCCHM201 Apply chemicals under supervision AHCWRK201 Observe and report on weather AHCWRK204 Work effectively in the industry AHCLSK202 Care for health and welfare of livestock AHCPMG202 Treat plant pests, diseases and disorders AHCWRK205 Participate in workplace communications AHCINF201 Carry out basic electric fencing operations AHCINF202 Install, maintain and repair farm fencing AHCLSK204 Carry out regular livestock observation AHCLSK205 Handle livestock using basic techniques AHCBIO201 Inspect and clean machinery for plant, animal and soil material AHCLSK211 Provide feed for livestock AHCMOM202 Operate tractors AHCMOM203 Operate basic machinery and equipment AHCPMG201 Treat weeds AHCLSK209 Monitor water supplies Eligibility for Qualification: Cost: Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for the AHC20116 Certificate II in Agriculture.
+Training Package: AHC Agriculture, Horticulture and Conservation and Land Management RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Develo ped Course Unit Value: 2 Units Preliminar 2 Units HSC Cour • Duration: 2 years Qualification: AHC20116 Certific cate II in Agriculture Contributes to the ATAR: Yes Work Placement 70 hours Course Description & Content: This qualification provides an entry-level occupational outcome in agriculture.
+The qualification enables individuals to select a livestock production or cropping context as a job focus or, in the case of mixed farming enterprises, both.
+Job roles may include Assistant animal attendant/stockperson, Assistant farm or station hand, station worker or station labourer.
+Units Include: AHCWHS201 Participate in WHS Processes AHCWRK209 Participate in environmentally sustainable work practices AHCCHM201 Apply chemicals under supervision AHCWRK201 Observe and report on weather AHCWRK204 Work effectively in the industry AHCLSK202 Care for health and welfare of livestock AHCPMG202 Treat plant pests, diseases and disorders AHCWRK205 Participate in workplace communications AHCINF201 Carry out basic electric fencing operations AHCINF202 Install, maintain and repair farm fencing AHCLSK204 Carry out regular livestock observation AHCLSK205 Handle livestock using basic techniques AHCBIO201 Inspect and clean machinery for plant, animal and soil material AHCLSK211 Provide feed for livestock AHCMOM202 Operate tractors

+AHCMOM203 Operate basic machinery and equipment AHCPMG201 Treat weeds AHCLSK209 Monitor water supplies Eligibility for Qualification: Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for the AHC20116 Certificate II in Agriculture.
 Students achieving at least one unit of competency will be eligible for an AQF Statement of Attainment showing partial completion of their qualification.
-An annual fee of \$80 is added to school fees for this course for consumables.
-00 Students are also p required to purchase steel cap boots, goggles and earmuffs.
+Cost: An annual fee of \$80 is added to school fees for this course for consumables.
+Students are also required to purchase steel cap boots, goggles and earmuffs.